jcardonadcdev/cov/README.md

 ## Usage

-Copy contents of `dist` directory to any location and let dojo know about it for use with [Esri's Javascript API](https://developers.arcgis.com/javascript/) CDN.
+Copy contents of `dist` directory to any location and let dojo know about it for use with the Esri JS CDN.

 ```javascript
 (function (window) {